Creation of Russia's Largest Genome Database Completed: "100,000+Me" Project Reaches Key Milestone

 Over 100,000 DNA samples collected and analyzed as part of the national genetic initiative

-In Russia, a major stage of genetic research has been completed as part of the "100,000+I" project.
-The Center for Whole Genome Sequencing of "Biotechnological Campus" LLC has collected and systematized over 100,000 biomaterial samples, of which more than 80,000 have already been decoded.
+A large-scale stage of genetic research has been completed in Russia as part of the "100,000+Me" project.
+The Center for Whole Genome Sequencing of the "Biotechnological Campus" LLC has collected and systematized over 100,000 biomaterial samples, of which more than 80,000 have already been decoded.
 Full data processing is planned by the end of 2025.

-Orthosis for stroke hand rehabilitation developed by RTU MIREA student
+Orthosis for rehabilitation of the hand after a stroke was developed by a student of RTU MIREA

 Will pump up the heart: "CardioRobot" from Rosel has reached the stage of mass production